 - Be aware and take the time to recognize phishing emails.
 Messages with suspicious misspellings or grammatical errors, or that reference generic departments like "support" may be scam emails.
 Pay attention to generic or unusual greetings email signatures, especially those attempting to pose as one of your known contacts.

 - Never reply to unsolicited emails, text messages or phone calls.
 Messages that ask for personal information including account name, passwords, social security numbers, or credit card information should not be trusted.
 Davidson College will never ask you for this information over email or text messaging.

 - Never purchase gift cards on request from unsolicited emails, text messages or phone calls.
 Messages that ask you to purchase gift cards should not be trusted.
 Davidson College policy does not allow for the distribution of gift cards, so this is a good red flag.
 See the Gifts, Gift Certificates, Gift Cards, Awards and Prizes Policy (Davidson login required.)

 - Use caution with links and attachments.
 If you are uncertain about an email that contains links or one or more attachments, forward the email to T&I and our security team will take a closer look.
 Or, contact the purported sender directly via phone to confirm before you click on a link or open an attachment.

 - Keep your software up to date.
 Keep your devices updated and use antivirus software.

 - Double-Check Your Duo.
 Duo two-factor authentication greatly improves security.
 To stay protected, always double-check when confirming your Duo push that you’re logging into legitimate Davidson sites such as https://login.microsoftonline.com, https://sso.davidson.edu, another trusted Davidson.edu site, or your VPN client.

 - Report it.
-If you are unsure or have concerns about the legitimacy of an email, forward it to firstname.lastname@example.org.
+If you are unsure or have concerns about the legitimacy of an email, use the red Phish Alert button in your email to report it, or forward it to email@example.com.